qbcsm/qbcsm.github.io/content/event/2025-09-NaukasKid/index.md

 ---

-In Bilbao, Tom participate in the event “Naukas Kids - Escala tu mundo” (Scale your world) where demonstratio of differnt physics effects where shown to little kids using samples of differnt sizes from macroscopic to quantum.
+In Bilbao, Tom participate in the event “Naukas Kids - Escala tu mundo” (Scale your world) where demonstrations of different physics effects where shown to little kids using samples of different sizes from macroscopic to quantum.